erinpagemd/erinpagemd.github.io/README.md

-# lifeway-spa
+# erin on react

-LifeWay SPA React Boilerplate
+Credit to Kevin Old for use of LifeWay SPA React Boilerplate

 # Getting Started

 Use [nvm](https://github.com/creationix/nvm) to install and manage Node.js versions.
 The required/recommended version of Node.js can be found in the `.node-version` file.
+`nvm install node`

 # Installation